NishiRyo0108/Bioinformatics-for-Beginners/tutorials/02_markdown/README.md

     •	A checklist
     •	A table with 3 columns
     •	Embedded image from the web
     •	Create a hyperlink in Markdown

+### practice 2025/06/07